-- Open PowerPoint and ensure the start screen is displayed - 2.
+- 1. Open PowerPoint and ensure the start screen is displayed - 2.
 Click on Blank Presentation in the list of templates

-- If you already have a presentation open and want to create a new one, click on the FILE tab to open the Backstage, click on the New tab and select Blank Presentation.

-- You can use the keyboard shortcut ctrl + N

-to create a new presentation based on the

-Blank Presentation template.
+- If you already have a presentation open and want to create a new one, click on the File tab to open the Backstage, click on the New tab and select Blank Presentation. - You can use the keyboard shortcut ctrl + N to create a new presentation based on the Blank Presentation template.

-THE POWER POINT 2013 SCREEN
+THE POWERPOINT SCREEN

-The PowerPoint 2013 screen is made up of a number of different components which are described on this page.
-Some of these components, such as the ribbon and Backstage view are common to all Microsoft Office 2013 applications, so once you know how they are used, you can transfer this knowledge across to Microsoft Word and Excel etc.
+The PowerPoint 2016 screen is made up of a number of different components which are described on this page.
+Some of these components, such as the ribbon and Backstage view are common to all Office 2016 applications, so once you know how they are used, you can transfer this knowledge across to Microsoft Word, Excel, and so on.

-- The File tab is used to access the Backstage view which contains file management functions, such as saving, opening, closing, printing, sharing, and so on.
+- 1 The File tab is used to access the Backstage view which contains file management functions, such as saving, opening, closing, printing, sharing, and so on.
 There is also information contained here such as your document Properties.
-Options are also available so that you can set your working preferences. - The ribbon is the tabbed band that appears across the top of the window.
+Options are also available so that you can set your working preferences. - 2 The ribbon is the tabbed band that appears across the top of the window.
 It is the control centre of PowerPoint.
-You use the tabs on the ribbon to access the commands that are categorised into groups. - The Slides pane provides a preview thumbnail of each slide in your presentation.
+You use the tabs on the ribbon to access the commands that are categorised into groups. - 3 The Slides pane provides a preview thumbnail of each slide in your presentation.
 You can also use the pane to re-order your slide sequence. - The Status bar appears across the bottom of the window.
 It displays the current slide number and will display a spelling icon once you have entered text.
-If the document contains any spelling errors it will be indicated on the icon. - The View buttons and the Zoom slider are used to change the view and to increase or decrease the zoom ratio (magnification) of your slides. - The Notes and Comments tools enable you to enter notes and comments for the presenter that won't be seen by the audience. - The Slide window shows the content on the slide and where you edit the presentation to add effects, objects, text and so on.
+If the document contains any spelling errors it will be indicated on the icon. - 5 The View buttons and the Zoom slider are used to change the view and to increase or decrease the zoom ratio (magnification) of your slides. - The Notes and Comments tools enable you to enter notes and comments for the presenter that won't be seen by the audience. - 7 The Slide window shows the content of the slide and this is also where you edit the presentation to add effects, objects, text and so on.